vkstah/passman/README.md

 ## Troubleshooting

 Make sure you have installed a version of Python that is compatible with this project as specified in [Requirements](#requirements).
+Additionally, make sure you have the latest version of this project, and that you have installed the required dependencies as specified in [Installation](#installation).